veronika-pomy/Random-Password-Generator/README.md

 ## Functionality

-The following critera include functionalities requiered:
+The following criteria include functionalities required:

-- The appcilation includes a "Generate Password" button
+- The application includes a "Generate Password" button
 - When the "Generate Password" button is clicked, a user is presented with a series of prompts specifying desired password criteria
-- Prompts specify password length, upper, lower, numeric and special characters
+- Prompts specify password length, upper, lower, numeric, and special characters
 - The app validates that the length of the password is between 8 and 128 characters
-- The app validates that the user picked at least one of the aphanumeric criteria
+- The app validates that the user picked at least one of the alphanumeric criteria
 - The app generates a password that matches the criteria selected by the user
 - A new secure password is displayed on the page